reddit/devvit/devvit-docs/docs/earn-money/reddit_developer_funds.md

 Measurement and eligibility are further defined in our terms.
 Please reference our [terms](https://support.reddithelp.com/hc/en-us/articles/27958169342996) when evaluating your app performance.

+If your app has qualified for Developer Funds, you will recieve a notification within 15 days from the end of the qualifying month.
+Payouts are done net 45 from the end of the qualifying month.

 ## Awards

 | Tier              | Threshold                          | Payout  | Cumulative Payout |